MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/secure-developer-vm.md

         * Microsoft Graph (User.Read.All and Group.Read.All permissions of type Application)
     * On the Cloud-Hosted Environment(CHE) grant Read Access to the Network Service for the newly installed certificate.

-To import Electronic Reporting configurations customers can follow instructions for [Dynamics 365 Finance + Operations (on-premises) environments and enable the functionality](../analytics/electronic-reporting-import-ger-configurations.md).
+For more information about importing Electronic Reporting configurations, see [Dynamics 365 Finance + Operations (on-premises) environments and enable the functionality](../analytics/electronic-reporting-import-ger-configurations.md).

 ## Frequently asked questions